christophergillard9696-lgtm/Cause-For-Applause/README.md

 # 👁️‍🗨️ Insights:
 - We can see speeches are rarely ended on attacks
-- Signaling Shared Values takes a majority hold on frequency, but comes in 2nd on length in seconds -Shared Values are spread throughout the speeches from start to middle to end -where as attacks are primarily clustered towards the middle and late start -recognition of constituents is 2nd but this may be skewed by the recent ending on the US government shutdown
+- Signaling Shared Values takes a majority hold on frequency, but comes in 2nd on length in seconds
+- Shared Values are spread throughout the speeches from start to middle to end
+- Where as attacks are primarily clustered towards the middle and late start
+- Recognition of constituents is 2nd but this may be skewed by the recent ending on the US government shutdown

 # 🎬 Preview: